alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/records-you-must-keep.markdown

 You must keep records for 4 years.
 This means:

-- copies of declarations you made online through NES or paper SAD (Single Administrative Document) forms
+- copies of declarations you made online through NES
 - commercial invoices
 - valuation forms